kontena/kontena/docs/getting-started/quick-start.md

 You can repeat this step to provision additional Kontena Nodes to your Grid.

-**Note!** While Kontena works ok even with just single Kontena Node, it is recommended to have at least 2 Kontena Nodes provisioned in a Grid.
+**Note!** While Kontena works ok even with just a single Kontena Node, it is recommended to have at least 2 Kontena Nodes provisioned in a Grid.

 If you followed the steps above, you should now have a working Kontena setup installed.
 Verify the setup using `kontena node list` command.
 It should list all the Kontena Nodes in your Grid.